imtiaza1/IDiscuss/readme.md

 ## 🙌 Acknowledgements

-Special thanks to the tutorial creators on YouTube for the guidance and structure used in building this project.
 The design is based on a random template found online and has been replicated for learning purposes.

 ---